Want to escape the city en lieu for a weekend in Lassen Volcanic National Park? This post is exactly what you’re looking

-Here’s how to spend your long weekend in Lassen Volcanic National Park:
+Things to do Know during a long weekend in Lassen Volcanic National Park

 1) Where to Stay:

 While it’s not impossible to find hotel accommodation located directly in the park, your best bet is to stay in Redding, California, located roughly 45 miles west or about an hour drive away.

 Like with Yosemite National Park, you’ll find significantly cheaper options a bit outside the park (like here in Redding or close-by Anderson), but you’ll spend a bit more time in the car – so it’s up to you!